arangodb/docs/arangograph/backups.md

 ![Backup Policy schedule](images/arangograph-backup-policy-schedule.png)

 When a new deployment is created, a default **Backup policy** is created for it as well.
-This policy will create backups every two hours.
+This policy creates backups every two hours.
 To edit this policy (or any policy), highlight it in the row above and hit the pencil icon.

 ![Edit Backup Policy](images/arangograph-edit-backup-policy.png)

 These backups are not automatically uploaded.
+To enable this, use the **Upload backup to storage** option and choose a retention period that specifies how long backups are retained after creation.

+Part of the same backup policy, you can also create backups in different regions than the default one.
+The destination regions where the default backup is copied are shown in the **Additional regions** column in the **Policies** section.

 ### Manual backups